csound/manual/docs/opcodes/resyn.md

 category:Spectral Processing:Streaming
 -->
 # resyn
-Streaming partial track additive synthesis with cubic phase interpolation with pitch control and support for timescale-modified input
+Streaming partial track additive synthesis with cubic phase interpolation.

-The resyn opcode takes an input containg a TRACKS pv streaming signal (as generated, for instance by partials).
-It resynthesises the signal using linear amplitude and cubic phase interpolation to drive a bank of interpolating oscillators with amplitude and pitch scaling controls.
-Resyn is a modified version of sinsyn, allowing for the resynthesis of data with pitch and timescale changes.
+The *resyn* opcode  uses pitch control and support for timescale-modified input.
+It takes an input containing a TRACKS pv streaming signal (as generated, for instance by partials).
+It resynthesises the signal using linear amplitude and cubic phase interpolation to drive a bank of interpolating oscillators with amplitude and pitch scaling controls. *resyn* is a modified version of [sinsyn](sinsyn.md), allowing for the resynthesis of data with pitch and timescale changes.

 ## Syntax
 ``` csound-orc